Activity Classifications

 Risk Management

 Review the document Prevention is Better than Rescue which provides information on the safety aspects of bushwalking and trip management.
-Club members are encouraged to participate in safety and training exercises organised by Federation Mountain Rescue Inc. FMR also provides up-to-date emergency advice on its website.

 BEFORE A TRIP